 Your thesis director is usually your mentor but can be any full-time Department faculty member.
 (Parttime and adjunct faculty may be thesis (or project) directors but must be approved by the CCAS graduate dean).
 There must also be a second person to serve as reader, selected in consultation with the director; both the director and the reader must approve the thesis topic.
 Readers may be faculty from outside GW; if so, DGS approval is required.

-If you plan to conduct fieldwork, work closely with your project director and become familiar with ethical standards in anthropology and be sure to comply with the requirements of GW's Institutional Review Board (see Independent Research.
+If you plan to conduct fieldwork, work closely with your project director and become familiar with ethical standards in anthropology and be sure to comply with the requirements of GW's Institutional Review Board (see Independent Research and remember to give yourself LOTS of lead time for IRB!).

-The thesis proposal should not exceed about 2500 words and should contain the following:
+The thesis version of your Culminating Project Proposal (target 2500 words) should contain the following:

 - 1. A working title. - 2.
 A brief description of the subject and problem(s) to be studied, rationale, your thesis statement, and methods of analysis. - 3.
 A preliminary analysis of the primary data involved: nature of the materials, location, limits, sampling techniques, etc. - 4.
-Description of scholarly context: which scholars have studied similar problems; which scholars are most important as models for your work; what do you anticipate will be your scholarly contribution? - 5.
+Description of scholarly context: which scholars have studied similar problems; which scholars are most important as models for your work; what is your anticipated scholarly contribution? - 5.
 A list of people who have helped you develop the proposal. - 6.
 Bibliography of key sources (about one page).

 The scope of the thesis should be focused.
 Students should spend the equivalent of 20 hours a week for 13 weeks on the thesis project (the equivalent of 6 credit hours or two regular classes).
-The written product is usually between 75 and 200 pages in length, excluding bibliography.
+The written product is usually between 40 and 100 pages in length, excluding bibliography.
 The thesis may be based on field or laboratory research or written sources and may be combined with an exhibit or a catalogue.
 Examples of successful theses are in the Department seminar room (HAH 202).
+Remember that longer is NOT better.
+Often, a focused 40-45 page thesis is more useful because it can more easily be turned into a journal article for publication, or submitted as a writing sample for future applications.

-There are two stages of final approval: approval by the Department and electronic submission through ProQuest.
-Theses must be approved by the thesis director and the reader using our departmental form, the Culminating Project Report Form, which is submitted only to the Department.
+There are two stages of final approval for the Thesis: Stage 1: approval by the Department: Theses must be approved by the thesis director and the reader using our departmental form, the Culminating Project Report Form, which is submitted only to the Department; and Stage 2: electronic submission through ProQuest.
 The director must also sign off on the electronic form submitted with the thesis.